Note: This information was accurate as of 2007/8, but the situation is still evolving and changes are likely.

 ![]() A juvenile Indian Sailfin Tang nose down in coral |

 The Chagos Archipelago is a little piece of magic about 300nm south of the southernmost of the Maldives.
 It's officially a British Indian Ocean Territory (BIOT) and most people only know about it from Diego Garcia, the big US military base in the south.
 The archipelago is over 200nm long north to south but only the 2 northern atolls - Peros Banhos and Salomon - are currently open to cruising yachts.
 (Egmont is no longer on the permitted list.)
-There are no people living on either atoll, but cruising yachts must contact BIOT (BIOTadmin@fco.gov.uk) and pay for a cruising permit (UKŁ100/month in 2008) before arrival.
-As of this writing, payment had to be made via PayPal, over the internet, so it was difficult to extend your permit once you had arrived.
-The BIOT boat no longer accepts payment.
+There are no people living on either atoll, but cruising yachts must contact BIOT (BIOTadmin@fco.gov.uk) and pay for a cruising permit (UKŁ50/week in 2013, for a maximum of 4 weeks) before arrival.
+As of this writing, payment had to be made via bank transfer so you can't extend your permit once you arrive unless you have an internet (satellite phone) connection.
+We believe PayPal is not longer accepted nor does the BIOT boat accept payment.

 The 2 atolls are fairly close together, with Peros Banhos about 25nm west of Salomon.
 Peros Banhos, at 14nm across, is several times bigger than Salomon (4nm across) but Salomon is much more tightly enclosed, giving better protection from the winds and seas.
 Peros Banhos is completely open to the south and east, so its anchorages are only tenable when the winds have some west in them.